In the world of startups, the product always plays catch-up to the vision. nDash has certainly been no exception.

 A few things worth noting:

 - In-house writers can NOT see the paid projects you might have in the works with freelancers.
 If you don’t want employees to see this type of information, add them as an in-house writer only.
-If you want to grant them access at all info, you can make them an admin or a contributor.
+If you want to grant them access to all info, you can make them an admin or a contributor.

 - Under the “My Writers” section, you’ll see a new tab for In-House writers.
 You’ll also see a new option for In-House writers when creating an assignment brief.